krasch/smart-assistants/recommender-system/README.md

 Introduction
 =============

+This directory contains the sourcecode for a recommender system for smart homes that addresses usability issues in today's smart homes.
+The proposed system continuously interpretes the user's current situation and recommends services that fit the user's habits, i.e. automate some action that the user would want to perform anyway.
+These recommendations make it possible to build much simpler user interfaces for smart homes.
+Configuration becomes much more flexible, since the system  automatically learns user habits.

-This directory contains the source-code for smart home recommender system that was proposed in:
+The smart home recommender system was proposed in:

 * Katharina Rasch.
 [An unsupervised recommender system for smart homes](http://iospress.metapress.com/content/372n5686n0426558/), Journal of Ambient Intelligence and Smart Environments, 6 (1): 21-73, 2014